walletcore/walletcore_io-PHP/README.md

 **Current Release**: 1.0

 PHP wrapper for [WalletCore.io](https://walletcore.io/) for use with [Dogecoin](http://dogecoin.com/), [Bitcoin](http://bitcoin.org/), and [Litecoin](http://litecoin.org).
-API key validation on instantiation, simple abstraction layer on top of existing API interfaces, and automatic JSON response.
+API key validation on instantiation, simple abstraction layer on top of existing API interfaces, and automatic JSON decoding on response.

 ### Usage